Communication App For A Secondary School

 Jewellery Quarter was looking for an app to improve parental engagement, but when coronavirus accelerated it quickly adapted it into a central online reference point for student learning resources

 How did the school envisage using its app and how did this change in response to Covid-19?

-Initially, they provided learning resources on the app using PDFs in order to reach their whole audience, as many families did not have access to laptops.
-In response to the crisis, Jewellery Quarter bought and delivered laptops to families that did not have them so families had at least one device plus their app to access information.
+Initially, Jewellery Quarter Academy provided learning resources on the app using PDFs in order to reach their whole audience, as many families did not have access to laptops.
+In response to the crisis, Jewellery Quarter Academy bought and delivered laptops to families that did not have them so families had at least one device plus their app to access information.
 Making sure that the lower socio-economic families had access to the learning resources was paramount to facilitating home learning.